anand9/comedy/README.md

 require 'rubygems'
 require 'comedy'
 Comedy.laugh_with("whatyoulike")

+#if you want to get only the comedy url
+Comedy.search("whatyoulike")
 ```

 This will open a random funny video of Bean from youtube in your browser